FusionAuth/fusionauth-react-sdk/README.md

     root.render(
         <FusionAuthProvider
             clientID=""     // Your FusionAuth client ID
-            serverUrl=""    // The base URL of your server for the token exchange redirectUri=""  // The URI that the user is directed to after the login/register/logout action
+            serverUrl=""    // The URL of the server that performs the token exchange redirectUri=""  // The URI that the user is directed to after the login/register/logout action
         >
             <App />